dtinth/it.js/README.md

 ['==='], ['=='], ['!=='], ['!='], ['>'], ['>='], ['<'], ['<='], ['+'], ['-'], ['*'], ['/']
 ------------------------------------------------------------------------------------------
-These functions can also be used to check against the given value...
+These functions can be used to check against the given value...

-There are so many different conventions on how to name each of these functions...
+There are so many different conventions on how to name each of these functions.

-Should I use equal, eq, eql, equals, strictEqual, or, strictlyEquals?
+* Should I use equal, eq, eql, equals, strictEqual, or strictlyEquals for `===`?
+How about `==`?

-I think of it, and think these names will only add confusion.
+* add or plus? gt, above, greaterThan, more, moreThan?

-Why not just use operators names!
+After I think about them, I think that these names will only add more confusion.

-Additionally, if you pass 2 parameters to these functions, it will calculate the answer right away.
+So I just use the original operator name, which are symbols.

 ```javascript
 var addOne = It['+'](1)